reddogproductions/AzureDemoLab/README.md

 A less obvious reason is that some of our solutions can't be put into a single category.
 Look at Windows Virtual Desktop for example: Windows 10 and Azure AD (premium) are usually handled by our Modern Workplace specialist.
 Virtual Machines, virtual networks and firewalls fall under the category of Azure and handled by the Cloud Solution Architects.
 This introduces some issues when we want to demo this service: Cloud Solution Architects have access to internal Azure subscriptions, but not to Azure AD and MW specialist usually don't have access to services running on Azure (WVD, Sentinel..).

-as an example: Let's have a look at the options we (CSA's) have to show Windows Virtual Desktop to your customers:
+as an example: Let's have a look at the options we (CSA's) have to show Azure Virtual Desktop to your customers:

 | solution                                          | pro                            | con                                        |
 | ------------------------------------------------- | ------------------------------ | ------------------------------------------ |